Safe Return to Campus: Fall 2021

 - COVID-19 prevention and cleaning supplies, such as hand sanitizer stations, will be provided in the main lobby areas.
 Cleaning of common areas by cleaning staff will continue based on CDC and GADPH guidance.

-- Residence Life and Housing staff will implement programming encouraging vaccination, along with reminders of proper cleaning and sanitation practices.
+- Residence Life and Housing staff has implemented programming encouraging vaccination, along with reminders of proper cleaning and sanitation practices.

 Student Health Center

 - The Student Health Center (SHC) will be open Monday through Friday from 8 a.m. to 5 p.m., and will be staffed by the Health Services Coordinator.
 Appointments are available from 10 a.m. to 12 p.m. and 1 p.m. to 5 p.m. on Monday and 1 p.m. to 5 p.m. on Tuesday through Thursday.
 Face coverings are required for entry into the SHC and must be worn while in the Center.